Image Denoising Using the Geodesics' Gramian of the Manifold Underlying Patch-Space: Performance analysis

-The corruption level of the input noisy images are $\Delta=.1012$, .1886, and .2726 for the noise levels $\epsilon=40$, 60, and 80, respectively.
-Figs.~\ref{fig:rhovsk}(a-c) show that the method performs better in denoising the image for all the 36 parameter pairs and all the three noise levels than the corresponding input corruption level.
+The corruption levels of the input noisy images are $RMSE=38.76$, $PSNR=16.36$, and $SSIM=.3537$ for $\epsilon=40$; $RMSE=53.87$, $PSNR=13.50$, and $SSIM=.2444$ for $\epsilon=60$; $RMSE=66.82$, $PSNR=11.63$, and $SSIM=.1820$ for $\epsilon=80$.
+Figs.~\ref{fig:rhovsk}(a-i) show that GGD performs better in denoising the image for all the 36 parameter pairs and all the three noise levels than the corresponding input corruption level.
+Moreover, we observe that the denoising performance can be made substantially better with some parameter values.
 We observe that the reconstruction error increases when the noise increases.
-We also observe in Figs.~\ref{fig:rhovsk}(a-c) that when the corruption level is $\epsilon=40$, 60, and 80 the low error is observed at $\rho=5$, $\rho=5, 7$, and $\rho\ge9$, respectively.
-Figs.~\ref{fig:rhovsk}(d-f) evidence the above error trade-offs as we see the best recovery around aforesaid $\rho$'s for those noise levels.
-This is because if the input image possesses high-noise, somewhat big patch size helps smoothing the image more, whereas bigger patches might smooth the image too much.
-Moreover, the neighborhood size doesn't have much influence on the performance except for the case where $\rho=3$.
-For $\rho=3$, the error increases slightly when the neighborhood size increases.
-The reason for that is big neighborhood sizes add more edges into the graph structure which may cause underestimation for the true geodesic distances on the manifold.
+We also observe in Figs.~\ref{fig:rhovsk}(a-i) that when the corruption levels are $\epsilon=40$, 60, and 80, the best denoise performances, in terms of all the three metrics, are observed at $\rho=9, 11$, $\rho=11, 13$, and $\rho\ge 13$, respectively.
+Figs.~\ref{fig:rhovsk}(j-l) provides visual evidence for the above trade-offs between performance and parameters where we see that the best denoising is attained around aforesaid $\rho$'s for aforesaid noise levels.
+This is because if the input image possesses high noise, big patches help smooth the image more, whereas bigger patches might smooth the image too much so that underlying image features might also be distorted.
+The denoising performance slightly decreases, in terms of all the metrics, when the neighborhood size increases.
+The reason for that is big neighborhood sizes add more edges into the graph structure $G(V,E)$ presented in Sec.~\ref{sec:graph} which may cause underestimation of the true geodesic distances on the manifold.